 “so much of the gross income from the business as is not attributable to operations of the business carried on outside Malaysia shall be deemed to be derived from Malaysia.”

-Therefore, if the foreign source income is related to the work performed outside Malaysia, but the income is not subjected to tax in overseas, the income will be treated as derived from Malaysia and subjected to tax in Malaysia.
+Therefore, if the foreign source income is related to the work performed outside Malaysia, but the income is not subjected to tax in overseas, the income may be deemed derived from Malaysia and subjected to tax in Malaysia.

 Real Property Gains Tax (RPGT)